Horse Camp

 Little Grass Valley Reservoir

-Horse Campground is on the northeastern shore of scenic Little Grass Valley Reservoir in the Plumas National Forest.
+Horse Camp is on the northeastern shore of scenic Little Grass Valley Reservoir in the Plumas National Forest.
 The equestrian campground is limited to campers with horses or other trail stock.
 Visitors to the campground enjoy horseback riding along Plumas National Forest Trails, swimming, fishing, boating, water skiing, and hiking.
 Horseback riding is permitted on the northern portion of the Lakeshore Trail only.

 Several mountain roads lead to the remote reservoir - (1) Highway 162 and Forbestown Road out of Oroville, (2) County Road 21 off Highway 20 near Marysville.

-Shop Amazon: Camping Essentials
+Shop Amazon for: Camping Essentials

-Horse Campground Basics
+Horse Camp Basics

 Elevation: 5,100 feet